 Instructions

 - Heat the oil in a large pan on medium heat.
-Add the onion and stir occasionally for 6-8 minutes (or until soft).
+Add the onion and stir occasionally for 5-6 minutes or until soft.
+Season with salt and pepper.

-- Next, add the chopped garlic and peppers and cook for another few minutes.
+- Next, add the chopped garlic and peppers and cook for another few minutes until starting to soften.

-- Now to mash.
-Using a potato masher, gently mash the stew towards the bottom of the pan.
-Do this as much or as little as you want – I crush some of the beans and leave most of them whole.
+- At this stage, you can continue to simmer for a while or mash the chilli to thicken it more quickly.
+To do so, take a potato masher and gently mash the stew towards the bottom of the pan.
+Do this as much or as little as you want – I usually crush some of the beans and leave most of them whole.

 Notes